BrennanGambling/brennangambling-portfolio/pothole-reporter/README.md

 On the main page there are two buttons, one to take a picture of the pothole and one to drop a pin on a map.

 When the "Take Picture" button is pressed an Intent for a camera application is launched and the user takes a picture of the pothole.
-After the picture is taken a report page will be shown with the location of the pothole and picture, as well as the city email address.
+After the picture is taken, a report page will be shown with the location of the pothole and picture, as well as the city email address.

 When the "Drop Pin" button is pressed a map screen is opened where the user can drop a pin on the location of the pothole.
 The pin will initially be placed on the users current location.